parisGPB/Neural-Style-Transfer/README.md

 - Geometric Layer weight adjustment for Style inference

-     Define the weight of style layers and content layer for each style layer
+Define the weight of style layers and content layer for each style layer.
+Where:

+D: is the number of layers.
+d(l): is the deeper of the layer l.

 - Using all layers of VGG-16 for style inference

+Increase the number of layers used to calculate the transfer style loss.

 - Activation Shift of gram matrix

+In general, the outputs of the image are scarce: in all the layers, each filter has few activations different from the    spatial dimensions.
+This results in the Gram matrices also being scattered, at the expense of the transfer quality of the style.
+Gram matrices contain a large number of zero entries, leaving too much freedom for the optimization procedure to interpret them incorrectly.

+This problem can be reduced by applying changed activations to eliminate dispersion.

 - Correlation Chain

 ## Fast Neural Style Transfer